Get-authlib-injector.md

 BungeeCord / Velocity

-If you are using BungeeCord or Velocity, you need to load authlib-injector on all servers as well as on BungeeCord / Velocity (see above for how), and enable enforce-secure-chat.
-However, only BungeeCord / Velocity should have online-mode enabled, while the backend MC servers should have online-mode disabled.
+If using BungeeCord or Velocity, load authlib-injector on all backend servers and BungeeCord/Velocity (same method as above), and enable enforce-secure-chat.
+Only BungeeCord/Velocity should have online-mode enabled; backend MC servers should disable online-mode.

-After loading authlib-injector, all skins are by default fetched from the specified authentication server.
+After loading authlib-injector, skins are fetched from your configured authentication server by default.
 For example:

 • /give @p minecraft:skull 1 3 {SkullOwner:"notch"}

-These commands will get the skin of the character named notch from the custom authentication server.
+These commands fetch the skin of profile notch from your custom authentication server.

 • /give @p minecraft:skull 1 3 {SkullOwner:"notch@mojang"}